-b) "Clearance in accordance with local installation codes and the requirements of the gas supplier".
+^{}a "Clearance in accordance with local installation codes and the requirements of the gas supplier".

-The vent system must terminate so that proper clearances are maintained as cited in local codes or the Latest Edition of the National Fuel Gas Code, ANSI Z223.1.73.4e and 7.8a, b as follows:
+The vent system must terminate so that proper clearances are maintained as cited in local codes or the latest edition of the National Fuel Gas Code, ANSI Z223.1.73.4e and 7.8a, b as follows:

-- 1. Do not terminate near soffit vents or crawl space or other area where condensate or vapor could create a nuisance or hazard or cause property damage. - 2.
-Do not terminate the exhaust vent terminal where condensate or vapor could cause damage or could be detrimental to the operation of regulators, relief valves, or other equipment. - 3.
+- Do not terminate near soffit vents or crawl space or other area where condensate or vapor could create a nuisance or hazard or cause property damage. - Do not terminate the exhaust vent terminal where condensate or vapor could cause damage or could be detrimental to the operation of regulators, relief valves, or other equipment. - 3.
 Do not terminate the exhaust vent terminal over public area or walkways where condensate or vapor can cause nuisance or hazard. - 4.
-The vent shall terminate a minimum of 12 inches (25.4 cm) above expected snowfall level to prevent blockage of vent termination.
+The vent shall terminate a minimum of 12" (25.4 cm) above expected snowfall level to prevent blockage of vent termination.

-Vent pipes serving power vent appliances are classified by building codes as "vent connectors".
-Required clearances from combustible materials must be provided in accordance with information in this manual under "Locating the Water Heater," "Minimum Clearances," and with the National Fuel Gas Code and local codes.
+Vent pipes serving power vented appliances are classified by building codes as "vent connectors".
+Required clearances from combustible materials must be provided in accordance with information in this manual under Location Of Water Heater and Minimum Clearances, and with National Fuel Gas Code and local codes.